hanksuu/Realtek-ameba-z2-aws-expresslink-eval/README.md

 # 3. Hardware Description

-Realtek's AWS IoT ExpressLink board (Henceforth referred to as ExpressLink board) has a pin header, so it can be used with a Raspberry Pi or any other host.
+Realtek's Ameba Z2 AWS IoT ExpressLink board (Henceforth referred to as ExpressLink board) has a pin header, so it can be used with a Raspberry Pi or any other host.
 It has the following connection pins that need to be made, for full functionality of the board:

 | ExpressLink Pin | Ameba-Z2 GPIO Pin |